Ostorlab/KB/MOBILE_CLIENT/ANDROID/_HIGH/APK_WIFI_API_PII/recommendation.md

-To mitigate the privacy risks associated with Android WiFi API access to Personal Identifiable Information (PII), both users and developers can take several precautions:
+To mitigate the privacy risks associated with Android WiFi API's access to Personal Identifiable Information (PII), both users and developers can take several precautions:

 For users: